 Rheem introduces the Imperial gas furnace in 1968.

-Rheem add heat pumps to its product line in 1979.
+Rheem adds heat pumps to its product line in 1979.

 Rheem was the first to adapt scroll compressor technology for air conditioners, providing superior performance and efficiency.